 In case we can’t treat this at home or in case our ketones continue to rise, we will need to get medical treatment.

-Possible treatment are:
+Possible treatments are:

 Ketones might make our blood acidic.
 Such blood can lead to DKA.